Text

 How to resize paragraph text with text box

-Switch from Line and Paragraph Text or Vice Versa
+Switch from Point to Box Text or Vice Versa

-With the Text Tool, right click on your text.
-From the pop-up menu, choose either Convert to Point Text (line text) or Convert to Paragraph Text.
+Click the toggle in the Properties Panel.
+Or, with the Text Tool, right click on your text.
+From the pop-up menu, choose either Convert to Point Text or Convert to Paragraph Text (Box Text).

 Simple Text Animation